Flotomate/product_docs/source/knowledge-management/knowledge-homepage.rst

 ******************

-The Knowledge Homepage is the central hub for searching and viewing all the Articles/FAQs in Flotomate.
+The Knowledge Homepage is the central hub for searching and viewing all the Articles/FAQs in Motadata.
 Here you can browse and see the file structure of the entire Knowledge-base.

 While designing the Homepage interface, we have kept eight cornerstones